content-left-bg.png

 PublishingPageContent

-Indooroopilly State High School is a non-uniform school with student dress standard approved by our Parents and Citizens’ Association.
+Indooroopilly State High School is a non-uniform school with student dress standard approved by our Parents and Citizens' Association.
 The policy provides a framework for an acceptable standard of dress that promotes a quality learning environment for students and staff and the good image of the school in the community.
-In developing the Student Dress Standard Policy, consideration has been given to:
+In developing the Dress Standard Policy for Students, consideration has been given to:

 • Our school values